dgaydukov/cert-ocpjp11/files/java25/ocpjp25.md

 Before for set you have to use `LinkedHashSet/SortedSet`, now you can use these new collections.
 Now with this collections you get access to first/last element, by adding/removing either first/last element.
 And traversal order is guaranteed.

 4. Into ZGC (from java 15) - generation support added, now you can use flag and run `java -XX:+UseZGC -XX:+ZGenerational ...`
 5. `Vector API` - new API under `jdk.incubator.vector` for quick calculation on vectors if CPU supports it.
 Some CPU natively supports such compilation, so we can use it for fast compilation.
 You can achieve same results with scalars.
-For example if you want to add 2 int arrays and store resulsts in third array, you can do normal loop and create new array.
+For example if you want to add 2 int arrays and store results in third array, you can do normal loop and create new array.
 So if CPU supports `SIMD`, then addition of 2 arrays may happen during one CPU cycle.

 ###### Java 25
-Java 25 is LTS version that was released in September 2025, and would be supported until September 2033
+Java 25 is LTS version that was released in September 2025, and would be supported until September 2033.
+It's a refinement release, without major groundbreaking changes like `Records (Java 16)` or `Virtual Threads (Java 21)`.
+The goal was to finalize the "big" ideas from Java 21, making them safer and easier to use in day-to-day production code.

+Top changes:
+1. Flexible Constructor Bodies (JEP 513) - can write code before calling `super/this` in a constructor, to add validation logic or any other piece of code
+2. Compact Source Files & Instance Main Methods (JEP 512) - now you can write `void main()` inside file and it would work
+3. Module Import Declarations (JEP 511) - now you can import modules too `import module java.base;`
+4. Primitive Types in Patterns (JEP 507) - now you can use primitive types inside `instanceof/switch` for pattern matching (before only java classes were allowed)
+5. Compact Object Headers (JEP 519) - reduce headers size on 64-bit system, gain 20% of heap memory usage
+6. AOT Method Profiling (JEP 515) - faster warm-up
+7. Generational Shenandoah (JEP 521) - this GC now support generations
+8. Scoped Values (JEP 506) - modern, lightweight, and safer alternative to `ThreadLocal`
+9. Key Derivation Function (KDF) API (JEP 510) - new standard API for cryptographic algorithms
+10. Stream Gatherers (JEP 485) - Stream API allows custom intermediate operations